EU plans digital ID wallet for bloc's post-pandemic life - WTMJ

 Digital is a key part of the EU’s post-COVID 19 recovery package: A 750 billion-euro ($915 billion) stimulus fund includes benchmarks for member countries to spend one-fifth of the money on digital projects such as digitizing public administration.

-Some EU countries already have their own national digital ID systems, and the wallet Brussels is developing would work with them.
-All EU residents would be entitled to one, but they won’t be mandatory, according to the EU Commission.

-The commission plans to discuss the wallet with the EU’s 27 member countries and aims to get them to agree on technical details by the fall so pilot projects can begin.
+The commission plans to discuss the wallet with the EU’s 27 member countries and aims to get them to agree on technical details by fall 2022 so pilot projects can begin.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.